sfsr12/zapatos-example/readme.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need to have the following installed before following along with the rest of this.

 * [Docker](https://docs.docker.com/get-docker/) - This package includes it's own Postgres server preconfigured and running on Docker.
 * [Yarn](https://classic.yarnpkg.com/en/docs/install) - Yarn Workspaces are used to create the monorepo - and the `package.json` scripts all use Yarn.